Chuuk Travel Guide

 The following airlines provide connections to/from Chuuk:

-- Air Niugini – flights to Pohnpei and Port Moresby with connections onto Australia and other destinations.
+- Air Niugini – flights to Pohnpei and Port Moresby (with connections onto Australia, Singapore and Manila).

 - United Airlines – flights to Guam, Honolulu, Kosrae, Kwajalein, Majuro, Pohnpei